-World Health Organization (WHO) and Turkish Ministry of Health Guideline case definitions were used to define confirmed and probable COVID-19 patient.^{13,14} The Turkish Ministry of Health guide defined a confirmed case as "Among the cases that meet the definition of a probable case, cases with SARS-CoV-2 detected by molecular methods".
-Those who have clinical findings and/or contacts with patients diagnosed with COVID-19 are defined as "probable cases."14
+The World Health Organization (WHO) and Republic of Türkiye Ministry of Health Guideline case definitions were used to define confirmed and probable COVID-19 patient.^{13,14} The Turkish Ministry of Health guide defined a confirmed case as "among the cases that meet the definition of a probable case, cases with SARS-CoV-2 detected by molecular methods".
+Those who have clinical findings and/or contacts with patients diagnosed with COVID-19 are defined as "probable cases".14

-Clinical pharmacist residents assessed all the medication orders of the hospitalized patients with confirmed and probable COVID-19.
-The potential drug-drug interactions were evaluated using Lexicomp® Drug Interactions (Wolters Kluwer Health Inc., 2020), Micromedex® Drug Information, and Drug Interactions (Truven Health Analytics Inc., 2020).
-International guidelines in UpToDate Drug Information and Micromedex Drug Information and national guideline of COVID-19 for adult patients published by the Turkish Ministry of Health were used to evaluate the appropriateness of drugs.
-Drug-related problems were classified using Pharmaceutical Care Network Europe (PCNE) V9.00 - Turkish Version.15 PCNE, one of the most widely used classification systems, was used to classify DRP in hospital practice.^{9,16} PCNE has been translated into various languages in countries where the clinical pharmacy is practiced^{15,17} and consists of five parts: problem, cause, intervention, intervention acceptance, and status.
+Clinical pharmacist residents assessed all medication orders of hospitalized patients with confirmed and probable COVID-19.
+Potential drug-drug interactions were evaluated using Lexicomp® Drug Interactions (Wolters Kluwer Health Inc., 2020), Micromedex® Drug Information, and Drug Interactions (Truven Health Analytics Inc., 2020).
+International guidelines in UpToDate Drug Information and Micromedex Drug Information and the national guideline of COVID-19 for adult patients published by the Turkish Ministry of Health were used to evaluate the appropriateness of drugs.
+Drug-related problems were classified using the PCNE V9.00-Turkish Version.15 PCNE, one of the most widely used classification systems, was used to classify DRP in hospital practice.
+9,16 PCNE has been translated into various languages in countries where clinical pharmacy is practiced15,17 and consists of five parts: problem, cause, intervention, intervention acceptance, and status.
 The "status of DRP" could not be evaluated in PCNE because the study was retrospective.
-The type and reason of all drug-related problems, the rate of clinical pharmacists' recommendations, and the physician's acceptance rate of clinical pharmacists' recommendations were assessed.
+The type and reason for all drug-related problems, the rate of clinical pharmacists' recommendations, and the physician's acceptance rate of clinical pharmacists' recommendations were assessed.

-Statistical Analysis
+Statistical analysis

 Sample size not calculated.
-Descriptive variables were represented as mean (standard deviation [SD]) and/or median (interquartile range=IQR) for continuous variables and number (%) for ordinal and nominal variables.
-Based on the findings of the Kolmogorov-Smirnov test, the Mann-Whitney U test was used to compare the two groups.
-Categorized data were analyzed by using the Chi-square or Fisher exact tests.
-P < 0.05 was considered significant.
-Spearman's rank analysis was used for correlation between continuous variables.
+Descriptive variables were represented as mean [standard deviation (SD)] and/or median [interquartile range (IQR)] for continuous variables and number (%) for ordinal and nominal variables.
+Based on the findings of the Kolmogorov-Smirnov test, Mann-Whitney U test was used to compare the two groups.
+Categorized data were analyzed using the chi-square or Fisher exact tests. p < 0.05 was considered significant.
+Spearman's rank analysis was used to determine the correlation between continuous variables.